top of page

 I killed the early hours by washing up, write some blog posts, touch-up photos, pack my belongings to prepare for check-out and then hit the streets just before 9am.

-I ordered a small wanton noodle and added a small bowl of dumpling soup.
+About 300 metres down the road, Chop See Kee (张亚泗云吞面), a restaurant serving wanton noodle, opened its door at 9am.
+A couple of diners were in the restaurant when I stepped inside.
+I ordered a small wanton noodle and added a small bowl of dumplings soup.
 No coffee was available, so I ordered soy milk.
-The wanton noodle was good— no wonder the restaurant was famous.
+The wanton noodle was good— no wonder the restaurant was popular.

 I needed coffee and went in search for a coffee place.
 Just few units from Chop See Kee, I noticed a shop front that looked antiquated with a blue Japanese short curtain and a set of old-fashioned wooden table and chairs.
-Written on a wooden board were “味觉 rasa rasa” (probably the shop’s name) and “rice & noodle, sourdough, dessert and pour-over coffee” — it was a cafe.
+Written on a wooden board were “觉味 rasa rasa” (probably the shop’s name) and “rice & noodle, sourdough, dessert and pour-over coffee” — it was a cafe.
 I peeped inside, no one could be seen but the opening hours on the door was printed as “9am to 6pm”.
 I stepped in.

 The cafe served non-meat dishes but I had my breakfast so I considered getting a dessert.
 The staff (or owner?) reassured me that all their desserts had very low sweetness levels.
 I chose the La Germania (Columbia) beans —with a smooth, mellow roselle and gentle nutty taste profile — for pour-over and a banana walnut pound cake (香蕉磅旦糕) to go along.